 Have a close look at your diet.
 If you have been eating excessively oily and sugary foods, it’s time to make a change.
 Incorporate more fruits and veggies in your diet, drink loads of water and keep a check on the deep fried foods.

 Last but not the least, you have to be patient with yourself.
 Acne stress typically takes longer to heal as compared to normal acne.
 Let your skin get clear in its own due time and do not use extremely drying products.

 Do not freak out and remember; keeping stress at bay will keep your skin clear.
 However, you cannot deny the importance of a good skincare routine.
-Couple these two together and you will have acne free, clear skin.
-Moreover, visiting a dermatologist is the best way to kick start your skin healing process.
+Couple these two together and you will have acne-free, clear skin.
+Moreover, visiting a dermatologist is the best way to kick-start your skin healing process.
 Do you have questions about clearing acne-prone skin?
 Call our team of skin care professionals today!